kmarkus/rFSM/doc/README.txt

            end
         end

-      This =doo= will check a certain condition repeadedly and raise an event if it is true.
+      This =doo= will check a certain condition repeatedly and raise an event if it is true.
 After that control is returned to the rFSM core.

-      An boolen idle flag can be return to the rFSM core by passing it as a parameter to =rfsm.yield=.
-If this flag is true then it will cause the rfsm core to go idle if there are no other events.
-Otherwise, if no value or false is returned and there are no other events, doo will be called in a tight loop.
+      A boolean idle flag can be return to the rFSM core by passing it as a parameter to =rfsm.yield=.
+If this flag is true then it will cause the rFSM core to go idle if there are no other events.
+Otherwise, if no value or false is returned and there are no other events, =doo= will be called in a tight loop.

    2. connector: =connector=